purunaik2000/validator/README.md

 * If all the conditions are fullfield you will get boolean True in response.
 * If any condition not get fullfilled you will get a suitable error message for that particular field.
 * If you want custom message for failure then you can pass 2 keys msgM and msgV for mandatory failure and validation failure respectively.
-* In message you have use a this word which will be replaced by the field name.
+* In message you have use a this word which will be replaced by the field name..Mak"!dW7m!YU8?